island-lang/island-lang.github.io/README.md

 print(greeting) // Prints "Hello"
 ```

-Newly declared variables reusing an existing name will replace the previous one if redeclared in the same scope:
+Newly declared variable reusing an existing name will replace the previous one if redeclared in the same scope:
 ```isl
 let greeting = "Hello"
 let greeting = "Hi" // This is permitted since the previous binding of `greeting` is not reachable anymore